digitalbricklayer/techteapotcom/src/content/posts/windows-based-structured-systems-management.md

 >Remember, if you can script it, script it.
 If you can't script it, make a checklist

 In the Windows world automation has been a pretty tough ask until Windows PowerShell came onto the scene.
 Whilst it was possible to script Windows with VBScript, it wasn't easy or quick.
-If it isn't easy <em>and</em> quick it probably won't happen.
+If it isn't easy *and* quick it probably won't happen.

 I still haven't noticed any network management tools supporting PowerShell yet.
 Shame.
 Given that nearly everything seems to be sprouting PowerShell support it is a shame that network and systems management vendors are slow supporting a technology designed to help sys admins do their job more easily.